When God made peace officers

-And the Lord said, "Have you read the specs on this order?"
+And the Lord asked, "Have you read the specs on this order?

 "He has to be able to sit in an undercover car all day on a stakeout, cover a homicide scene that night, canvass the neighborhood for witnesses, and testify in court the next day.